 What if a customer claims damage that was already there?

-Can I get insurance for international moves?
+Can I get insurance for interstate or international moves?

-Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
+Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance or legal advice.
 All pricing shown is indicative and based on publicly available data as of early 2026.
-Actual premiums will vary based on your business size, fleet, goods in transit limits, claims history, and chosen cover levels.
+Actual premiums will vary based on your business size, fleet, goods in transit limits, claims history and chosen cover levels.
 These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.com.au may earn referral fees from some providers featured on this page.
+InsuranceCompared.com.au may earn referral fees from some providers featured on this page.
 This does not affect the completeness or order of our comparisons.
 For personalised financial guidance, consider consulting a licensed financial adviser.

 Ready to Compare Business Insurance for Removalists?